Who's Behind Listverse?

-Many serial killers collect twisted and chilling souvenirs, often referred to as “trophies,” from the scenes of their crimes.
-This can be anything from a lock of their victim’s hair to one of their personal belongings.
-But what happens when a serial killer likes to document a cold-blooded murder in a photograph?
+Many serial killers collect twisted, chilling souvenirs (often referred to as “trophies”) from the scenes of their crimes.
+These trophies can be anything from a lock of their victims’ hair to one of their personal belongings like a driver’s license, jewelry, or clothing.
+But what happens when a serial killer documents their cold-blooded murder in a photograph?
 Even worse, what if they wanted to capture their victim on film moments before they died?

-For some of the following victims, looking at a camera in the hands of a serial killer would have been one of the last things they ever saw.
-The images captured of their torment provide a chilling glimpse into the brutal reality of their murders.
+For some of the following victims, looking at a camera in the hands of their serial killer would have been one of the last things they ever saw.
+The images captured of their torment provide a chilling glimpse into the brutal reality of their deaths.

 10 Robert Ben Rhoades

-Rhoades would take chilling photographs of his victims before murdering them.
-When he killed 14-year-old runaway Regina Kay Walters in a barn in Illinois, he captured a chilling moment where she appears to back away from him, clearly frightened.
-Rhoades’s photos of Walters were also used as evidence that he had held her captive for a long time, based on her hair growth and the bruising on her tiny frame.
+Rhoades’ was finally caught on April 1, 1990 (after a self-admitted 15-year murder spree) when Arizona State Trooper Mike Miller found Kathleen Vine nude, handcuffed, and screaming in the cab of his truck.
+But Rhoades didn’t get life in prison for that crime, he went away for the death of 14-year-old runaway Regina Kay Walters.
+(Pictured above in an abandoned Illinois barn.)
+Rhoades captured a chilling moment where Walters appears to back away from him, clearly frightened.
+This photo of Walters was also used as evidence that he had held her captive for a long time, based on her hair growth and the bruising on her tiny frame.
 In 1994, Rhoades was sentenced to life in prison with no possibility of parole.
-In 2012, he pleaded guilty to the murder of a newlywed couple.
+Later in 2012, he pleaded guilty to the 1990 murder of a newlywed couple—Patricia Walsh, 24, and her husband Douglas Zyskowski, 28.

 9 Harvey Glatman

-Harvey “The Glamour Girl Slayer” Glatman was a truly frightening and twisted serial killer in the late 1950s.
-Glatman posted Lonely Hearts adverts to lure his victims in addition to prowling modeling agencies in Los Angeles, posing as a photographer before taking women back to his apartment.
-There, he would tie them up, assault them, and take pictures before they lost their innocent lives—each victim appearing terrified and desperate.
-After Glatman had killed them, he dumped the bodies in the desert.
+Harvey “The Glamour Girl Slayer” Glatman, a.k.a.
+The Lonely Hearts Killer, was a truly frightening and twisted serial murderer in the late 1950s.
+Sometime around 1957, Glatman posted Lonely Hearts adverts in newspapers to lure his victims in addition to prowling modeling agencies in Los Angeles, eventually posing as a photographer himself.
+He’d then lure hopeful model back to his apartment in order to take their portraits only to tie them up, and rape them.
+Glatman would then strangle them and hide the bodies in the desert, all while taking pictures of his victims up until the moment before they lost their lives—each victim appearing terrified and desperate.

 8 Rodney Alcala

-Rodney Alcala was also known as The Dating Game Killer because he appeared as a contestant on a popular dating show during his killing spree.
-He was described as a “killing machine” by detectives and would strangle his victims, revive them from unconsciousness, and then strangle them again—repeating this twisted process until they were dead.
+Rodney Alcala was known as The Dating Game Killer because he appeared as a contestant on a popular dating show during his killing spree.
+He was described as a “killing machine” by investigating detectives as he would strangle his victims, revive them from unconsciousness, and then strangle them again—repeating this twisted process until they died or he got bored.

-Alcala was sentenced to death for the murders of five women, although it’s believed the real victim count could be as high as 130.
-Detectives have uncovered over 1,000 photos belonging to Alcala in a storage locker.
-Many of the subjects in the photos appeared nude.
-The less explicit photos have been made public in hopes of identifying the people in them.
-The photo above is but a single example.
-In 2016, Acala was charged with the 1977 slaying of a woman identified in one of the photos.
+Alcala was eventually sentenced to death for the murders of five women committed in California between 1977 and 1979, although it’s believed the real victim count could be as high as 130.
+This assumption was made after detectives found over 1,000 photos belonging to Alcala in his Seattle storage locker, many of the subjects in the photos appearing nude.
+In March 2010, the less explicit photos were released to the public in hopes of identifying the people in them, the photo above is but a single example.
+Thanks to some of the photos going public, Alcala was charged in 2016 with the 1977 slaying of 28-year-old Christine Ruth Thornton.

 7 William Richard Bradford

-After 18 years on death row, police discovered 54 photographs of young women that belonged to Bradford, including the photos of Miller, in various modeling poses.
-They released the photos in hopes that they could identify the other potential victims.
-The majority of the victims in the photos remain unidentified, but as Bradford spent time in Michigan, Florida, Texas, Oregon, Illinois, Kansas, and Louisiana, the search is still nationwide.
-In 2008, he died behind bars of natural causes.
+After 18 years on death row, police discovered 54 photographs of unidentified women that belonged to Bradford, including the photos of Miller, in various modeling poses.
+Detectives released the photos in hopes that they could identify the other potential victims.
+The majority of the victims in the photos remain unidentified, but since Bradford spent time in Michigan, Florida, Texas, Oregon, Illinois, Kansas, and Louisiana, the nationwide search is still ongoing.
+After he lost a 1988 murder trial in which he acted as his own attorney, Bradford was sentenced to death for the murders of Campbell and Miller.
+In his closing statement to the court, Bradford said, “Think of how many you don’t even know about.”
+In 2008, he died behind bars of cancer awaiting his death penalty.

 6 Robert Berdella

-Robert “Bob” Berdella was a serial killer and torturer who documented his sinister slayings in photographs.
+Robert “Bob” Berdella (also known as known as The Kansas City Butcher and The Collector) was a serial killer and torturer who documented his sinister slayings in photographs.
 Between 1984 and 1987, he murdered at least six men in Kansas City, Missouri.
-After befriending his victims, he kidnapped them and physically tormented them for days and weeks on end.
-He injected caulk in their ears to deafen them, administered electric shocks to their bodies, and blindfolded them with bags over their heads.
+After befriending his victims, sometimes offering them money or lodging, he kidnapped them and physically tormented them for days and weeks on end.
+He injected caulk in their ears to deafen them, shot drain cleaner into their throats to diminish their ability to speak loudly, administered electric shocks to their bodies, and blindfolded them with bags over their heads.

-In the photographs he took of his helpless victims, some of them were already dead.
-The bodies of his victims were then dismembered and either buried in the yard or left in bags for the garbage crew to pick up.
-Berdella was caught after one of his victims managed to break free from his restraints and jump from a second-floor window wearing nothing more than a dog collar around his neck.
+In the photographs (334 Polaroids and 34 photo prints) he took of his helpless victims, some of them were already dead.
+The bodies of his victims were then dismembered and either buried in his backyard or left in bags for the garbage crew to pick up.
+Berdella was caught after his victim, a 22-year-old male prostitute named Christopher Bryson, escaped on his fourth day of captivity.
+While Berdella was gone for the day, Bryson managed to break free from his restraints and jump from a second-floor window wearing nothing more than a dog collar around his neck.
 Alongside the disturbing images, police also discovered human remains at his home, including two skulls and notebooks on torture.

 5 Jerry Brudos

 Serial killer and necrophile Jerry Brudos was known as The Lust Killer for his perverse attraction to his victims.
-He killed them in cold blood and then kept many of their shoes as trophies.
-Since the age of five years old, he’d had a fetish for women’s shoes, and he received psychotherapy as a teenager after he was caught stealing women’s underwear.
-Between 1968 and 1969, Brudos murdered four young women and attempted to attack two others in Oregon.
+He killed them in cold blood, oftentimes while wearing women’s clothes, and then kept many of his victim’s shoes as trophies.
+Since the age of five, Brudos had a fetish for women’s shoes, and he received psychotherapy as a teenager after he was caught stealing women’s underwear.
+Between 1968 and 1969, he murdered four young women and attempted to attack two others in Oregon.

 4 Dean Corll

-Nearly 40 years later in 2012, a photo which is believed to show a 29th victim was uncovered by a filmmaker.
+Nearly 40 years later in 2012, a photo (shown above) which is believed to show a 29th victim was uncovered by a filmmaker.
 The boy appears scared as looks up at the camera while wearing handcuffs.
 Filmmaker Josh Vargas said, “While rummaging through pictures [belonging to Corll], this Polaroid falls out.
 I take a look at it and, right off the bat, having studied the case and the crime scene photos and everything, I see Dean’s toolbox, and I see his implements in that toolbox, and I see this kid right here with handcuffs on his arms.”
-It is believed that the boy was Corll’s 29th victim.

 3 Anatoly Slivko

 Soviet serial killer Anatoly Slivko played a disturbing game with his victims in an attempt to recreate his own twisted fantasy.
-In his early twenties, he witnessed a traffic accident that fatally injured a young boy wearing a Young Pioneers (essentially the Soviet Equivalent to the Boy Scouts) uniform, and this gruesome scene sexually excited him.
-Two years later, he started running a local children’s club and took advantage of his position in the most sinister way imaginable.
+In his early 20s, he witnessed a traffic accident that fatally injured a young boy wearing a Young Pioneers (the Soviet equivalent to the Boy Scouts) uniform.
+The gruesome scene of the dead Young Pioneer sexually excited him.
+Two years later, Slivko started running a local children’s club and took advantage of his position in the most sinister way imaginable.

-Slivko formed close friendships with the boys—usually aged between 12 and 15 years old—and then lured them to the woods.
-He would hang the boys from trees, assault them as they were unconscious, and then revive them.
-He also took photos of the victims as they were asphyxiated.
+He also took photographs of the victims as they were asphyxiated.
 More than 40 boys were molested by Slivko, and he was unable to revive seven of them, leading to their deaths.
-When police began investigating a boy’s disappearance, several of the children complained they had suffered “temporary amnesia” from the things Slivko did to them.
-The photos and testimonies were enough to charge Slivko, and he was executed by firing squad in 1989.
+When police began investigating one boy’s disappearance, several of the children complained they had suffered “temporary amnesia” from the things Slivko did to them.
+The photos and testimonies were enough to charge Slivko, and he was executed by firing squad on September 16, 1989.

 2 Jeffrey Dahmer

 There are some images you should never search for online.
 Such is the case for the personal Polaroid collection belonging to serial killer and cannibal Jeffrey Dahmer that was uncovered during his arrest.
-Milwaukee police officers discovered a man named Tracy Edwards roaming the streets with handcuffs dangling from his wrist.
-Edwards said a “weird dude” in a nearby apartment had put them on him, and they escorted him to address, which was the home of Dahmer.
+Near midnight on July 22, 1991, Milwaukee police officers discovered a man named Tracy Edwards roaming the streets with handcuffs dangling from his wrist.
+Edwards said a “weird dude” in a nearby apartment had put them on him, and they escorted him to address, which was the residence of Dahmer.
 When an officer went into the bedroom to find the key for the handcuffs, he noticed photographs of dismembered human bodies lying around.

 1 The Unsolved Polaroid